 Giver and recipient preferences for hedonic and utilitarian gifts (with Emily Rosenzweig).

-Consumer coordination: Encouraging consumers to consider others' perspectives helps them optimize consumption timing (with On Amir and Alicea Lieberman).
+Encouraging consumers to consider others' perspectives helps them optimize consumption coordination (with On Amir and Alicea Lieberman).

 Utilitarian splurges (with Emily Rosenzweig).